StanfordBioinformatics/dockerflow/va_mvp/sv_caller/README.md

     pindel2vcf -P ${output_prefix} -r ${reference_fasta} -R ${reference_name} -d ${reference_date}
 ```

-##### inputParameters
+### inputParameters
 Because we may have multiple bam files, we use "type: file[]" to specify that "input_bam" represents a list of files instead of just a single one.
 I am only specifying one file for "bam_config_file" and "reference_fasta", so those are of "type: file".

-##### outputParameters
+### outputParameters
 In the "outputParameters" section, I have specified one file for output.
 Once all docker commands are complete Dockerflow will look for a file  matching this name and try to upload it the the workspace we have specified in Google Cloud Storage.

-##### docker:cmd
+### docker:cmd
 Here we use the pipe operator "|" to specify a list of commands that will be run serially, in our docker container.
 First we add the path of the Pindel executable to the environment variable "PATH" so that we can run Pindel from the command-line using only the name of the executable, "pindel".
 The following two commands will run "pindel" and then "pindel2vcf" to generate our output VCF file.

 Unfortunately, **these commands will not work.** The reason for this will be discussed in the next section.

-### Choosing a file management pattern for Dockerflow
+## Choosing a file management pattern for Dockerflow
 There are multiple methods you can use to handle file management in Dockerflow.
 The first is to use the native Dockerflow method.
-This is the easiest and most elegant solution; however, because of the way it tags files, it is not optimal for all cases. **Files managed by Dockerflow have an arbitrary numerical identifier appended to the beginning of all filenames when they are loaded onto the datadisk.** Further description of this behavior can be found in the second comment of this issue: https://github.com/googlegenomics/dockerflow/issues/16.
+This is the easiest and most elegant solution; however, because of the way it tags files, it is not optimal for all cases. **Files managed by Dockerflow have an arbitrary numerical identifier appended to the beginning of all filenames.** Further description of this behavior can be found in the second comment of this issue: https://github.com/googlegenomics/dockerflow/issues/16.

 In cases where all input and output filenames are specified through by Dockerflow variables, this should be fine because Dockerflow knows to look for filenames with these appended IDs.
 However, if you are not explicity specifying all input and output filenames with Dockerflow input/output parameters, you will likely run into problems.
 Let's look at some examples demonstrating this behavior...

-**Method 1: The native method for managing Dockerflow files.**
+### Using the native method for managing Dockerflow files
 ```
 # Mark duplicate reads to avoid counting non-independent observations
 - defn: